akshaygarika15/OctaNet/README.md

 # Web Development Internship

 Welcome to my repository showcasing the completion of my web development internship at OctaNet.
-During this internship, I successfully completed three main tasks: creating a landing page, developing a todo list application, and cloning a webpage from the BCC website.
+During this internship, I successfully completed three main tasks: creating a landing page, developing a to-do list application, and cloning a webpage from the BCC website.
 Below, you'll find details about each task along with the corresponding code.

 ## Task 1: Landing Page

 In this task, I designed and developed a captivating landing page to welcome users to the website.
-The landing page introduces the purpose of the website and provides easy navigation to other sections. link for Landing page: https://akshaygarika15.github.io/OctaNet/Landing%20Page/
+The landing page introduces the purpose of the website and provides easy navigation to other sections.
+Link for Landing page: https://akshaygarika15.github.io/OctaNet/Landing%20Page/

 **Key Components:**
 - `index.html`: Main HTML file for the landing page.